elys-network/elys/chain/readme.md

-This is a temporary directory for chain inforamtion for validator setup. it will be moved to the appropriate repository
+This is a temporary directory for chain information for validator setup. it will be moved to the appropriate repository

+Contents:

+genesis.json